Deficiencies in Michigan Nursing Home Inspections

 October 6, 2017

-Recent government inspections of nursing homes throughout Michigan showed that close to one-fourth of these facilities were cited for significant health and safety deficiencies, according to statistics published by Medicare.
-The data also indicated that more than 22 percent of the homes that were inspected were cited for cases of actual harm to one or more residents or immediate jeopardy to the health or safety of the residents.
+Medicare recently published statistics showing that nearly one-fourth of recent government nursing home inspections throughout Michigan were cited for significant health and safety deficiencies.
+The data also indicated that more than 22 percent of the homes inspected were cited for cases of actual harm to one or more residents and immediate jeopardy to the health or safety of the residents.

-While a few of the nursing homes passed inspection without any citations, most were cited for multiple deficiencies.
+While a few of the nursing home inspections passed without any citations, most were cited for multiple deficiencies.
 Several had more than 20 separate citations for various issues that ranged from inadequate ventilation and improper food storage to incomplete record keeping and lack of staff training and supervision.

 - Store, cook and serve food in a safe and clean way